This is one part of a series of my travel writings about Abkhazia, first published in Issue 20/2021 of World View magazine

-This English version was translated from the Chinese original with DeepL.
+This English version was translated from the Chinese original using DeepL.
 I apologize for any mistakes made by this AI translation tool.

 Standing in a street full of people dressed in costumes and waving Abkhazian “flags”, I poked my head out on tiptoe and tried to look forward.
 I still couldn’t believe that this was the melancholy city that had been so dreary the day before.